ansonl/ansonl.github.io/_drafts/2020-10-18-clean-install-osx-with-forgotten-firmware-password.md

 3. Restart directly to USB drive with no ALT/OPTION keys.
 4. Open the installer's copy of Disk Utilityrase the disk/partition with the existing OS X install.
 5. Exit Disk Utility.
 6. Proceed with OS X install.

+*I wrote this post in October 2020 but forgot to release it until a year later 😶*